Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Conclusion

 \section{Conclusion}

-We proposed MoRe4D, a unified framework for single-image 4D generation that tightly couples motion and geometry, overcoming the inherent weaknesses of decoupled paradigms.
-To support training, we constructed TrajScene-60K, a large-scale dataset with dense 4D trajectories, and introduced the 4D-STraG diffusion model with depth-guided motion normalization and motion perception priors for joint inference.
-Experiments show that MoRe4D achieves superior geometric consistency, dynamic realism, and visual fidelity compared to existing approaches.
-This work establishes a new technical pathway for 4D synthesis from minimal input, and points toward future exploration of more universal dynamic priors and lightweight 4D representations for practical deployment. \thesection{\Alph{section}} \thetable{\Alph{table}} \thefigure{\Alph{figure}}
+We proposed \ours, a geometry-conditioned framework for single-image 4D synthesis that represents a scene as dense time-varying point trajectories, overcoming weaknesses of decoupled paradigms.
+To support training, we constructed TrajScene-60K, a large-scale dataset with dense 4D trajectories, and introduced the 4D-STraG diffusion model with depth-guided motion normalization and motion perception priors.
+Experiments show that \ours achieves superior geometric consistency, dynamic realism, and visual fidelity compared to existing approaches.
+This work establishes a new technical pathway for 4D synthesis from minimal input, and points toward future exploration of more universal dynamic priors and lightweight 4D representations for practical deployment.